exercism/x86-64-assembly/exercises/concept/mixed-juices/.docs/hints.md

 - In order to access contents stored in an address in memory, you need to dereference it using `[]`.
 - The prefix to access 4-byte values in memory is `dword`.
 - An array is represented by its address, which is a 8-byte value in x86-64.
+- If a called function modifies a register, you need to save any value in that register that will be used later.

 ## 1. Determine how long it takes to make a juice